justinkelly/Alma-title-match/README.md

 INTO OUTFILE '/tmp/alma_isbn.csv' FIELDS TERMINATED BY ',';
 ```

+This CSV file can be saved in Excel as .xls or .xlsx and import into Alma as a set for further analyses.

 #### Save the matchign ISBNs to a separate table

 Run this query to save the matching ISBNs into a separate table - this is to speed up the title matching queries in the next section